lakillo/archaeology-machine-learning/CONTRIBUTING.md

 ## 💅 repo style guide
 This repository's contents is written in [github flavored markdown](https://guides.github.com/features/mastering-markdown/).

-As mentioned on the README, this repository aims to simplify the navigation of machine learning research and is based on a hierarchy of information which goes from the most general way of describing a technique to the most specific:
+As mentioned on the README, this repository aims to simplify the navigation of machine learning research and is based on a hierarchy of information which goes from the most general way of describing a method to the most specific:

 application area —> task —> model/algorithm